 When commencing the assessment, you are required to make a declaration that the assessment will be completed without assistance and that the answers are your own work.

-Mobile devices and the Internet are not permitted to be used.
+Mobile devices and the Internet are not permitted to be used to research the answers for this entry requirement.

 Two hours will be allocated to complete the assessment, but you may request additional time should the need arise.